canonical/ubuntu-core-docs/docs/tutorials/try-pre-built-images/install-on-a-device/install-on-renesas.md

 As shown above, the first time you connect to a new device you will be asked to accept its authenticity.
 You can check the _ECDSA_ key fingerprint against the finger print shown on the screen after a first reboot.
 ECDSA is the second one listed.

 Congratulations!
-You have successfully downloaded, installed, and connected to a pre-built Ubuntu Core image on your Raspberry Pi.
+You have successfully downloaded, installed, and connected to a pre-built Ubuntu Core image on your Renesas RZ/G2L.

 See [First steps with Ubuntu Core](/how-to-guides/using-ubuntu-core) for an introduction to using your new Ubuntu Core installation or learn how to [build your Ubuntu Core image](/tutorials/build-your-first-image/index).